Rudra-writ/weather-app/README.md

-#Weather App
+# Weather App

-Instructions to use the Weather App:
+Instructions for usage:

 Navigate to "/weather_app" directory and run the command "pip install -r requirements.txt" to install the dependencies